RFK Jr. taps allies and COVID vaccine critics among picks for CDC advisory panel. Here's who's on the list.

 Kennedy said Dr. Michael A. Ross "contributed to national strategies for cancer prevention and early detection, including those involving HPV immunization," working with the CDC's breast and cervical cancer committee.

+Ross is listed as cosigning an open letter during the COVID-19 pandemic that criticized a study that concluded ivermectin was ineffective for treating the disease.
+The University of Minnesota's Center for Infectious Disease Research and Policy previously reported Ross had backed the letter.

+"We oppose this fixation on randomized controlled trials at the expense of other clinical and scientific evidence and urge medical policymakers to restore balance to the practice of medicine," the letter said.

-The investment firm Havencrest Capital Management lists Ross as a partner, and says he previously worked as an executive for India-based drugmaker Cadila Pharmaceutical.
+The investment firm Havencrest Capital Management lists Ross as a partner.
+The firm said Ross is a pediatrics professor, not an obstetrics and gynecology professor.

+Maryland-based Manta Pharma had until Thursday listed Ross as a medical adviser.
+On a LinkedIn profile that had been linked by the company, Ross said he worked for and served on advisory boards for several medical companies, including "an investment in a vaccine company."

+HHS, Havencrest Capital Management and Manta Pharma did not immediately respond to requests for comment.

 Dr. James Pagano

-Dr. James Pagano, described by Kennedy as a "strong advocate for evidence-based medicine," has published two fiction titles about hospital medicine, but little about vaccines or medicine.
+Dr. James Pagano, described by Kennedy as a "strong advocate for evidence-based medicine," has published two fiction titles about hospital medicine.

 "Over the course of his medical career he has worked in a number of emergency departments in the greater L.A. area, including major trauma centers as well as smaller community hospitals.
 He has been the medical director of one ER or another for many years," describes an Amazon listing for one of his books in 2012.